metaopt/torchopt/docs/examples/MAML.rst

 Load Dataset
 ------------

-First of all, you have to make an environment for your agent to interact with.
-You can use ``gym.make(environment_name)`` to make an environment for your agent.
-For environment interfaces, we follow the convention of `OpenAI Gym <https://github.com/openai/gym>`_.
-In your Python code, simply import torchopt and make the environment:
+In your Python code, simply import torchopt and load the dataset:
 ::

     from .support.omniglot_loaders import OmniglotNShot